Context is what lets our brains make sense of the world. Without it, life is a parade of meaningless noise.

 The credit line indicates where an object or work of art is from.
 They are a public acknowledgement of a donor providing a work to an organization.
 Credit lines are used in museums and some galleries.

-Museum or gallery labels may also include a QR code linking to an audio guide with more in-depth information, additional photos, videos, or an artist biography.
+Museum labels may also include a QR code that links to an audio guide.
+This guide may include in-depth information, additional photos, videos, or an artist biography.

 Art for Sale